-Products Publicinstitutions(ministriesandtechnicalservicesAgriculture,Hydraulics,Environment, BEEEI) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity Output 1.3.2.
+Public institutions (ministries and technical services Agriculture, Hydraulics, Environment, BEEEI, DGPV, LANSPEX) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity Output 1.4.2.
 Sharing of project results and lessons learned, and integration of new approaches at the local, regional and national scales Participate in the entire process Provide support for the dissemination and popularization of lessons learned Provide the necessary expertise to the dissemination of information on the media, to farmers and policymakers.
-Output 1.3.3.
-Meeting for government technical staff, beneficiaries and other stakeholders to improve the strategies that can scale up the resilience of vulnerable populations with the use of modern irrigation techniques Ensure advocacy with decision makers and farmers Provide the necessary expertise for workshops organization Output 1.3.4.
-Preparation and implementation of a large-scale project integrating the results of lessons learned Provide expertise if necessary Provide support to the capitalization of project achievements for their scaling Provide the necessary expertise for the formulation of a large- scale project.
+Output 1.4.3.
+Meeting for government technical staff, beneficiaries and other stakeholders to improve the strategies that can scale up the resilience of vulnerable populations with the use of modern irrigation techniques Government Ensure advocacy with decision makers and farmers Provide the necessary expertise for workshops organization Output 1.4.4.
+Preparation of a large-scale project integrating the results of lessons learned Provide expertise if necessary Provide support to the capitalization of project achievements for their scaling Provide the necessary expertise for the formulation of a largescale project.
 COMPONENT 2.
-CONFORTATION AND DE VELOPMENT OF IRRIG ATED AREAS Outcome 2.1: Water management is strengthene d and soil and water resour ces conservation are imple emented Output 2.1.1.
+CONFORTATION AND DE VELOPMENT OF IRRIG ATED AREAS Outcome 2.1: Water management is strengt hened and soil and wate r resources conservatio n are implemented Output 2.1.1.
 Development of peri-urban areas and village market gardeners Provide expertise if necessary Provide support for the dissemination of information within communities for the selection of beneficiaries (individual farmers, farmer groups) Support farmers in the formulation of project proposals Provide irrigation equipment Provide maintenance and repair services if necessary Output 2.1.2.
-Protection and improvement of exploited land Provide expertise if necessary Provide support for the mobilization of
+Protection and improvement of exploited land Provide expertise if necessary Provide support for the

-Products Publicinstitutions(ministriesandtechnicalservicesAgriculture,Hydraulics,Environment, BEEEI) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity communities for soil conservation activities.
-Outcome 2.2: Energy bills related to water pu Output 2.2.1: strengthening of existing perimeters with solar pumping stations Provide expertise if necessary Support farmers in the formulation of project proposals Provide solar equipment Provide maintenance and repair services if necessary Output 2.2.2 : New perimeters equipped with solar system Provide expertise if necessary Support farmers in the formulation of project proposals Provide solar equipment Provide maintenance and repair services if necessary COMPONENT 3.
-SUPPORT FOR THE DIVER INCOMES SIFICATION OF LIVELIHO ODS AND IMPROVEMEN T OF FARMERS' Outcome 3.1: Support to the access to qu ality agricultural inputs
+Products Public institutions (ministries and technical services Agriculture, Hydraulics, Environment, BEEEI, DGPV, LANSPEX) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity mobilization of communities for soil conservation activities.
+Outcome 2.2: Energy bills related to water pur nping are reduced Output 2.2.1: strengthening of existing perimeters with solar pumping stations Provide expertise if necessary Support farmers in the formulation of project proposals Provide solar equipment Provide maintenance and repair services if necessary Output 2.2.2 : New perimeters equipped with solar system Provide expertise if necessary Support farmers in the formulation of project proposals Provide solar equipment Provide maintenance and repair services if necessary COMPONENT 3.
+SUPPORT FOR THE DIVER INCOMES SIFICATION OF LIVELIHOO DDS AND IMPROVEMEN • Outcome 3.1: Support to the access to qu uality agricultural inputs

-Products Publicinstitutions(ministriesandtechnicalservicesAgriculture,Hydraulics,Environment, BEEEI) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity Output 3.1.1.
-Organization of groups for the acquisition of improved farm inputs Provide support to the organization of groups and the acquisition of inputs Provide support for the dissemination of information within communities on the best inputs Outcome 3.2: Support to the development Output 3.2.1 : Support for the development of additional farm income generating activities Output 3.2.2 Support for Improvement of incomes of farmers through better conservation of agricultural products
+Products Public institutions (ministries and technical services Agriculture, Hydraulics, Environment, BEEEI, DGPV, LANSPEX) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity Provide support to the organization of groups and the acquisition of inputs Provide support for the dissemination of information within communities on the best inputs Outcome 3.2: Support to the development of off-farm income gene rating activities Output 3.2.1 : Support for the development of additional farm income generating activities Provide support for the dissemination of information within communities Output 3.2.2 Support for Improvement of incomes of farmers through better conservation of agricultural products Provide support for the dissemination of information within communities